soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 * In a 1781 letter to his father, Mozart said, doubtless exaggerating somewhat, “Believe me, my sole purpose is to make as much money as possible; for after good health it is the best thing to have.”

 * "Buying and selling is therefore a form of creation." --- John McMillan

+* People who comparison shop do a favor to everyone else.
+Sellers more likely to cut costs as they can gain revenue from such people.